 Keep in mind that you are not in a place to make a double bogey when you aim to shoot in the 80s.
 Along with the bogey, you will need a par too.
 So, there is no room for a penalty on the tee shots.
 Plan your game hole by hole.

 When you are on par-4 of 300-330 yards, don’t pull out your golf driver or fairway woods.
-It will be very risky because both of them are for longer drives, like 210 yards or more on average.
+It will be very risky because both are for longer drives, like 210 yards or more on average.
 These clubs may make your ball end up in hazards or out of bounds.
 Instead, go for long golf irons like iron-3 or 4.
 Target to make a 180-190 yards drive.
-Rather than getting half of the distance, not getting any penalty is more important here.
+Rather than getting half the distance, getting no penalty is more important here.

-5. Approach shot: Analyse before aiming the pin
+13. Approach shot: Analyze before aiming the pin

 As a 90s shooter, you may aim the pin sometimes.
 But you need to know when you can do it.
 2 situations where you shouldn’t aim for the pin-

-Situation 1: Not more than 100 yards away: If the distance between you and the pin is under 80 yards, you are safe to go for the approach shot, considering the distance.
+Situation 1: Not more than 100 yards away: If the distance between you and the pin is under 80 yards, you are safe to go for the approach shot.
 100 yards is okay sometimes but still a bit risky.
 If it’s more than that, don’t go for it.
 We aren’t in a place to take this big risk.

 Situation 2: Avoid Hazards: Drop the plan right away as soon as you see the pin is near water or out of bounds.
 It’s okay not to make a par.
 But making a double bogey or triple bogey or getting a penalty means you will need to do damage control in the next hole.
 The situation will get worse.

-For breaking 90 in golf, you don’t need to learn any new short game shots.
-The ones you already know are enough.
-Now it is all about the time you put into practice.
+To break 90 in golf, you don’t need to learn any new short-game shots.
+Now, it is all about the time you put into practice, especially chipping and pitching is important.
 As short game shots are all about controlling the distance, do different drills.

 Mark targets of 40 yards, 50 yards, and 60 yards away from you with chalk powder or baby powder.
 Now grab your pitching wedge.
-Or any of the short iron like iron-7,8 or 9.
-Then strike different short game shots that you already know 10- 20 times.
+Or any of the short irons like iron-7,8 or 9.
+Then, strike different short game shots that you already know 10-20 times.

 When you are done, now go for odd distances.
 Target for 45 yards, 53 yards, and 57 yards away.
 Practice another 10-20 times.
 Do this drill with different golf wedges to understand the impact of clubs on the distance.

 Your first goal is to keep the ball away from the hazards.
-If that doesn’t work, which is pretty much normal in golf, it is time for recovery.
-For now, knowing to make the bunker shot and punch shot is enough.
+If that doesn’t work, which is pretty much common in golf, it is time for recovery.
+Knowing how to make the bunker shot and punch shot is enough for now.

 Bunker shot